 There is a risk that deterioration in the business and economic environment, or an increase in political instability, could adversely affect the financial condition and prospects of our business.
-For example, GBP could be further devalued, which in turn may lead to inflation and increasing interest rates.
-This creates an increased risk of a UK recession, which would likely negatively impact our investment banking transaction levels.

-The Group has built a substantial corporate and institutional client base, that has historically positioned us relatively well during periods of economic downturn.
+The Group has built a substantial corporate and institutional client base that has positioned us relatively well during periods of economic downturn.
 We continue to generate significant corporate retainers and diversify our business into new product lines.